sneddy/pneumothorax-segmentation/README.md

 - *top_score_threshold* is simple binarization threshold and transform source sigmoid mask into a discrete mask of zeros and ones.
 - *min_contour_area* is maximum allowed number of pixels with value greater than *top_score_threshold*

-Those images that didn't pass this pair of thresholds were counted non-pneumathorax images.
+Those images that didn't pass this doublet of thresholds were counted non-pneumathorax images.

 For the remaining pneumathorax images we binarize source sigmoid mask using *bottome_score_threshold* - yet another binarizetion threshold.